Gravitational Polarizability of Schwarzschild Black Holes: The setup

-where the coefficients $\tilde\chi_n$ are real-valued scalar functions.
+where the coefficients $\tilde\chi_n$ are real numbers.
 Strictly speaking, this effective action needs to be recast in the \emph{in-in} formalism, as it will be discussed later.
 The small parameter of expansion here is $M \omega$, i.e., this is an expansion in derivatives of the external gravitational field, so that, for example, $\tilde \chi_0$ in eq.~(\ref{eq:eft_E2om}) is the only term for an instantaneous static response -- defining the standard static tidal Love number -- while the coefficients $\chi_{n\geq 1}$ are its dynamical generalizations.
+We remark that dynamical Love numbers present EFT running, as discussed, for instance, in Ref.~\cite{Ivanov:2024sds}, and the two-loop beta function for all scalar tidal operators exhibit a universal conservative contribution arising from the post-Minkowskian expansion.

 Coefficients with even ($\tilde\chi_{2n}$) and odd indices ($\tilde\chi_{2n+1}$) embody tidal and dissipative properties of the BH, respectively.
 As mentioned before, one should employ the in-in formalism \cite{Schwinger:1960qe,Keldysh:1964ud}, in which a doubling of the degrees of freedom allows one to capture dissipation effects while working at the level of the Lagrangian; otherwise terms involving \emph{odd} powers of $\omega$ would be total derivative terms.
 For simplicity, we have written a schematic in-out action in eq. \eqref{eq:eft_E2om}.
+In turn, absorption effects can also be addressed via on-shell scattering amplitudes, see for instance Ref.~\cite{Aoude:2024jxd}.